 We bring together entrepreneurs, governmental and civil authorities, charities and facilitating and funding organizations to convert discarded plastic into “plastic roads.”
 We work with these stakeholders for the benefit of these stakeholders.

-The technology to create “plastic roads” involves replacing some of the bitumen in the asphalt mix with plastic otherwise destined for landfills.
+The technology to create “plastic roads” involves replacing a small percentage of the bitumen in the asphalt mix with plastic otherwise destined for landfills.
 In India, where the first plastic road was built in 2002, major floods, recurring heat waves and a steady stream of cars and trucks have proved the durability of these roads.
 In Australia, Bahrain, Canada, Indonesia, the Netherlands, New Zealand, Slovakia, Switzerland, Turkey, the United Kingdom and the United States, roads, driveways and car parks have been or are being built using this technology.

 Tentative conclusions, drawn from sources all over the World Wide Web, are: